 Washington State’s Department of Labor & Industries (L&I) has issued it’s official overtime pay proposal.
 In short, L&I is proposing to raise the overtime pay threshold (the minimum below which employees must be paid overtime for over 40 hours of work in a week) to 2.5x the minimum wage by 2026.
 This equates to a threshold annual salary of over $70,000.
-We know many nonprofits will be affected by this proposed rule, so we are committed to keeping you informed and we encourage you to provide input during the next round of hearings.
+We know many nonprofits will be affected by this proposed rule, so we are committed to keeping you informed.
+Watch our webinar below and read on to learn how you can provide input during the next round of hearings.

 The new threshold will be phased in beginning in July 1, 2020 and incrementally increase to the 2.5x level by 2026.
 The proposed threshold increases are pictured in the tables below.